Flag of Australia: Blue versus red ensign

 In the 1940s, the federal government began to encourage public use of the blue ensign.
 Despite this, there remained confusion until the Flags Act 1953 declared the Blue Ensign to be the national flag and the Red Ensign the flag of the Australian mercantile marine.
-It has been claimed that this choice was made on the basis that the predominately red version carried too many communist overtones for the government of the day to be legislated for as the chief national symbol, although no cabinet documents yet released to the public including the more detailed minutes have ever been adduced in support of this theory.
+It has been claimed that this choice was made on the basis that the predominately red version carried too many communist overtones for the government of the day to be legislated for as the chief national symbol.
+This theory is unlikely, as since 1904 the Australian Government had given precedence to the blue ensign, for example by giving the right to fly it in schools in 1940.
+Blue suited the anti-communist policy of the Menzies government (and other organisations such as the Catholic Church), but it was also suitable to the Labor Party as it was the same colour as the Eureka Flag.
 The Red Ensign continues to be paraded on Anzac Day in recognition of its historical significance.

 Technically, private non-commercial vessels were liable to a substantial fine if they did not fly the British Red Ensign.
 However, an Admiralty Warrant was issued on 5 December 1938, authorising these vessels to fly the Australian Red Ensign.
-The Shipping Registration Act 1981 reaffirmed that the Australian Red Ensign was the proper "colours" for commercial ships over 24 m in tonnage length.
+The Shipping Registration Act 1981 reaffirmed that the Australian Red Ensign was the proper colours for commercial ships over 24 m in tonnage length.

 As a result of the declaration of 3 September as Merchant Navy Day in 2008, the Red Ensign can be flown on land alongside the Australian national flag on this occasion as a matter of protocol.

 Status of the Union Jack

 The Blue Ensign replaced the Union Jack at the Olympic Games at St Louis in 1904.
-In the same year, due to lobbying by Richard Crouch MP, it had the same status as the Union Flag in the UK, when the House of Representatives proclaimed that the Blue Ensign "should be flown upon all forts, vessels, saluting places and public buildings of the Commonwealth upon all occasions when flags are used".
+In the same year, due to lobbying by Richard Crouch MP, it had the same status as the Union Jack in the UK, when the Australian House of Representatives proclaimed that the Blue Ensign "should be flown upon all forts, vessels, saluting places and public buildings of the Commonwealth upon all occasions when flags are used".
 The government agreed to fly the Blue Ensign on special flag days, but not if it meant additional expense, which undermined the motion.
 The Blue Ensign could only be flown on a state government building if a state flag was not available.